tensor-N/fruitdeeps/README.md

 Npc info is scraped from the wiki using the py package mw-parser

 To update items, simply navigate to the `fruitdeeps/` folder and run the following command:
+(this may not work, but shouldn't be necessary assuming I push regular changes and they are pulled)

 ```
 node importstuff/itempopulate.js
 ```

+There are still a few items I haven't reworked yet from the combat change.
+You can see the status of that here:

 To update Npcs, run the following two commands